-- To minimize surface parking, each building should contain a minimum of one level of structured parking where feasible. - Wherever parking structures front streets and public spaces, walls should be consistent with surrounding buildings in materials, colors and patterns of openings. - Sloping floors of parking structures should not be visible to public view from outside the structure. - Parking structures should be compatible with adjacent buildings in form, proportion, massing, and articulation.
+- Wherever parking structures front streets and public spaces, walls should be consistent with surrounding buildings in materials, colors and patterns of openings. - Sloping floors of parking structures should not be visible to public view from outside the structure. - Parking structures should be compatible with adjacent buildings in form, proportion, massing, and articulation. - Stand-alone parking structures may allow pedestrian friendly, ground level retail/commercial uses consistent with the Master Plan, as well as facilities such as fitness centers and bike lockers and showering facilities for bicycle commuters.

-- Stand alone parking structures may allow pedestrian friendly, ground level retail/commercial uses consistent with the Master Plan, as well as facilities such as fitness centers and bike lockers and showering facilities for bicycle commuters. - Pole mounted light fixtures on upper decks of parking structures shall use full cut-off fixtures, have a maximum height of 16 feet and be located between internal parking rows rather than at the structure's perimeter.
+• Pole mounted light fixtures on upper decks of parking structures shall use full cut-off fixtures, have a maximum height of 16 feet and be located between internal parking rows rather than at the structure's perimeter.

 - Lighting should be planned at the minimum level required for security of areas used only during peak hours (e.g., upper decks). - Parking structure walls facing residential areas should minimize openings to avoid noise and light impacts.
-This may be accomplished by the following: - Square openings, rather than horizontal - Louvers - Decorative metal grills - Parking structures should be easily able to support electric plug-in vehicle receptacles and recharging services. - The upper deck of parking structures should be planned for the installation of solar panels as a renewable energy source, following acceptable standards as they develop.
+This may be accomplished by the following: - Square openings, rather than horizontal - Louvers - Decorative metal grills - Parking structures should be designed to support electric plug-in vehicle receptacles and recharging services. - The upper deck of parking structures should be planned for the installation of solar panels as a renewable energy source, following acceptable standards as they develop.